lspitzner/brittany/docs/implementation/bridoc-design.md

 We will not go into detail about how this "alt-transformation" (the one doing the "selection work" works and what other transformations follow here.
-For this example not much happens; you can see so in the output which you probably already noticed in the last example.
+For this example not much happens; you can see so in the final `BriDoc` which you probably already noticed in the last example.

 But for the "alt-transformation" itself, lets at least consider what it does:
 We traverse the input BriDoc and whenever a `BDAlt` is encountered, one of the